 Generally, the frames you use will be a factor of your opinions and choices about foundation.

-Frames are available in three standardized sizes – deep, medium or shallow.
-It is the depth that is different between these options, as follows (the width of all Langstroth frames is 19 3/16″).
+Langstroth frames are available in three standardized sizes – deep, medium or shallow.
+The depth varies as follows (the width of all Langstroth frames is 19 3/16″).

 - Deep : 9 1/8″